 In 1953, the Ministry of Supply issued Specification ER.143 which called for the design and manufacture of a research aircraft capable of taking off vertically while in a horizontal attitude and then accelerating forward into normal flight.

-Several proposals were considered, but only Short Brothers were awarded a contract in October 1954 to produce two flying prototypes.
+Several proposals were considered, but only the Short Brothers were awarded a contract in October 1954 to produce two flying prototypes.

 Design and Development